brandencmw/FinanceDatabase/README.md

 ## Technology and Frameworks Used
 ##### Built with
-*Python
-*mySQL
+* Python
+* mySQL

 ##### Packages
+* Tkinter
-*Tkinter: Used to make the GUI
+	* Used to make the GUI
+* Selenium
+	* Used to automate browser functions
+* BeautifulSoup4
-*Selenium: Used to automate browser functions *BeautifulSoup4: Used to parse site's html and extract necessary data *mySQL connector: Used to query the SQL database
+	* Used to parse site's html and extract necessary data
+* mySQL connector
+	* Used to query the SQL database